pasan15/pasan15/README.md

   Mission  : Secure.
 Connect.
 Automate.
 ```

-> *"The quieter you become, the more you can hear — about your network traffic."*
+> *"The quieter you become the more you can hear about your network traffic."*

 I'm a tech enthusiast with a growing obsession for **network infrastructure**, **cybersecurity defense**, and **cloud architecture**.
-I build labs, break configs, fix them, and then break them again — that's how growth happens.
+I build labs, break configs fix them, and then break them again that's how growth happens.

 ---